icanseetime/idg2100-o2/README.md

 -   Set proptypes on all the components
 -   Learn JWT and set up proper user authentication.
 Looked into it, but didn't have time
 -   Connect the user system which displays status of teachers to the backend database
+-   Add checks to see if user is unique before adding to database (unique e-mail)
 -   Find a way to start both servers at once, I couldn't get 'concurrently' to work
 -   Clean up the CSS.
 I had to focus on functionality, but I'm aware there are a lot of unnecessary duplicates in the css files etc.
 -   Put more thought into separation of concerns, stateless vs. stateful, controlled vs. uncontrolled etc. I've tried to separate as best I could while coding, but with the limited time we got on this oblig, I didn't feel like I had time to plan out anything properly.